jindinggan/soft-delete-example/README.md

 Soft Delete Methods:

-* soft_delete: Marks an item as deleted by updating the deleted_at attribute.
+* soft_delete: Marks an item as deleted by updating the deleted_at attribute with current timestamp.
 * restore: Restores a soft-deleted item by setting deleted_at to nil.

 Default Scope: